List of Endurance episodes

-Endurance Season One - California: 2002–2003
+Series overview

+Season 1: California (2002–03)

 The following episodes are the episode list for Endurance.
 Episode seven, fifteen, and sixteen are specials.
 The seventh episode recaps the events of the first six days of the competition.
 The fifteenth and the sixteenth episodes reunites the cast nearly one year since the series has started.

 Episode description

 Right to Stay

 In the series premiere, 20 strangers arrive on an island somewhere in the Pacific Ocean, where they meet the host, J.D.
 Roth, who explains the rules to them: every day, there will be a mission that will give one of seven teams a Pyramid Piece, an important item needed to win the game (the pieces are Courage, Heart, Knowledge, Leadership, Commitment, Perseverance, Trust, Discipline, Strength, and Luck), and the following day features a Temple Mission, which gives the winning team a chance to send two other teams to the Temple of Fate, where one team is eliminated.
 But first, the competitors must compete for the right to stay on the island, and by the end of the day, 6 of the 20 strangers will be eliminated before the game even begins.
 In the challenge, called Timeline, they have to hold onto two rings while their ankles are held up by bungee cords.
 The first 3 girls and guys to let go are automatically eliminated.
 In the end, Shane Peltzman, Ron Newrauter, Alejandro Rose-Garcia, Lacey Elick, Heather Ichihashi, and Cree Howard are eliminated, leaving 14 players to compete in the game, where the grand prize is of their choice.